 Planning legislation allows certain minor developments, including some alterations, extensions and improvements to buildings, to be carried out without the need for planning permission.
 Such work is known as 'permitted development'.

-Within certain areas, including conservation areas and Areas of Outstanding Natural Beauty (AONB’s), these permitted development rights are automatically reduced so that more work requires planning permission.
+Within certain areas, including conservation areas and National Landscapes (formerly Areas of Outstanding Natural Beauty), these permitted development rights are automatically reduced so that more work requires planning permission.
 However, they are not removed altogether and a significant amount of development can still be carried out without the need for planning permission.
 Experience has shown that such work can have a significant impact on the character and appearance of conservation areas.

 The intention of Article 4 Directions is not to prevent all change, but to ensure that any significant changes are subject to planning control, thus allowing for public comment on the proposals and for us to assess their impact on the character and appearance of the conservation area.